Last Updated on July 4, 2023 by Matt

 The dimensions of the deck are:

-- length: 21.5 in / 54.5 cm
+• length: 21.5 in / 54.5 cm

-- width: 9.5 in / 24.1 cm
+• width: 9.5 in / 24.1 cm

-- ground clearance: 9 in / 22.9 cm
+• ground clearance: 9 in / 22.9 cm

 The deck holds the battery inside of it, hence the large size and depth.
 It’s covered with a gripped surface to prevent slipping and is big enough to hold both your feet comfortably like you are riding a hoverboard.

 The only missing part is a footrest at the back of it.
-It seems like Dualtron thought no one will actually need it because the deck is so big, but some people still find it comfortable to ride with their back foot slightly raised.
+It seems like Dualtron thought no one would actually need it because the deck is so big, but some people still find it comfortable to ride with their back foot slightly raised.

 Portability, weight, dimensions